mtumilowicz/terraform-basics-modules-workshop/README.md

   * resources describe one or more infrastructure objects
     * ec2, vpc, database
     * can be addresses: <RESOURCE TYPE>.<NAME>.<ATTRIBUTE>
+    * Terraform resources are
+        the most important elements in Terraform, as they provision infrastructure such as VMs, load balancers, NAT gateways, and so forth
+    * Each resource has inputs and outputs.
+      * Inputs are called arguments,
+      * and outputs are called attributes.
+      * Arguments are passed through the resource and are also available as resource attributes
+      * There are also computed attributes that are only available after the resource has been created
+        * Computed attributes contain calculated information about the managed resource
+          * example: An Amazon Resource Name (ARN) is a file naming convention used to identify a particular resource in the Amazon Web Services (AWS) public cloud
+            * ARN is
+    * All Terraform resources implement the resource schema interface
+            * The resource
+              schema mandates, among other things, that resources define CRUD functions hooks, one each for Create() , Read() , Update() , and Delete()
+            * Terraform invokes these
+              hooks when certain conditions are met
+            * Generally speaking, Create() is called during resource creation, Read() during plan generation, Update() during resource updates, and Delete() during deletes.
+* Terraform concatenates all .tf files together
 * 3 types of variables
   * input
     * could have validation block
   * output
+        * Output values are used to do two things:
+           Pass values between modules
+           Print values to the CLI
   * local
     * like temporary variables
     * used for calculations, concatenations, conditionals